 Aurora is a tiny town located in the state of West Virginia.
 With a population of 200 people and just one neighborhood, Aurora is the 253rd largest community in West Virginia.
 Aurora has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-When you are in Aurora, you'll notice that it is more blue-collar than most other communities in America.
-60.22% of Aurora’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Aurora is generally considered to be a blue-collar town.
+60.22% of the Aurora workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Aurora is a town of professionals, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Aurora who work in community and social services (30.11%), healthcare (9.68%), and office and administrative support (0.00%).

-Aurora’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Aurora’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Being a small town, Aurora does not have a public transit system used by locals to get to and from work.